Skip to main content

 What is the cut-off score for Medicine in Cardiff?

 Cut-off scores for interviews (academic and UCAT) are determined by the competitiveness (i.e. calibre) of the number and quality of the applications we receive each year.
-For example, before COVID, we did not need to use a UCAT cut-off because both the number and competitiveness of applicants meant that we could interview solely based on using an academic score to cut-off to achieve our interviewees.

-The academic and / or UCAT cut-off score will vary year to year and may vary between the different groups to ensure there is representation from each group.
+The academic and/or UCAT cut-off score will vary year to year and may vary between the different groups to ensure there is representation from each group.

 What is your UCAT cut-off score?